“We’ve always done it that way”.

 Warehouse Design for Efficient Operation

-As warehouses become more and more a part of the distribution process, as opposed to a place for simply holding stock, they must be laid out and equipped for movement and not storage.
+Warehouses have become more and more a part of the distribution process, as opposed to a place for simply holding stock.
+As a result, they must be laid out and equipped for movement and not simply for storage.

 - Processing of internal paperwork.
 Can paperwork be eliminated?